bcgov/restoration-tracker/README.md

 ### Grant Docker access to your local folders

-This setup for SIMS uses volumes to support live reload.
+This setup for Restoration Tracker uses volumes to support live reload.
 To leverage live reload you will need to ensure Docker is running using Hyper-V (not the WSL2 engine).

 #### MacOS